-I practice agile marketing.
-Anyone that has worked with or for me over the past few years knows that I am a true believer of applying lean/agile concepts to marketing.
+Anyone that has worked with me over the past few years knows that I am a true believer in applying lean/agile concepts to marketing.
 I actually think I started using this term before it was a mainstream phrase, but I have no proof!

 How to adapt agile thinking to marketing